Is Hijab Mandatory in Islam? Complete Islamic Ruling for US Muslims

 Are There Any Legal Penalties for Not Wearing the Hijab?

 In the USA, there are NO legal penalties imposed by Sharia for not wearing the Hijab.
+However, from a divine legal perspective, the abandonment of a Fardh requires clarification: Is Not Wearing Hijab Haram? affirms that the consensus views it as the neglect of a mandatory command.

 • Sin, Not Public Law: The ruling that Hijab is Fardh means neglecting it is a sin that warrants accountability to God in the Hereafter.
 It is not a matter of civil or criminal law in non-Islamic jurisdictions.
+This ruling prompts the related question of whether Can Women Enter a Mosque Without Hijab? extends the obligation inside the house of God.

 • Sharia in the West: Sharia requires US Muslims to obey the law of the land (the Constitution), and matters of public law (like penalties) are inapplicable.
 The compliance is a matter of personal conscience.